tejones/retailstoreofthefuture/focus-events-pump/README.md

 | POST   | /start       | start message publications     |
 | POST   | /stop        | pause message publications     |
 | GET    | /state       | check generator status         |

+The service uses **MQTT topics** defined by the following(see [Service configuration](#service-configuration)):
+* `COMMAND_TOPIC` - the topic that the service listens to for incoming commands.
+The commands are used to control the service's behavior. `start` and `stop` commands are supported.
+Using this way to control the service is especially useful when the service is deployed in a Kubernetes cluster and has multiple replicas.
+With one MQTT message, all the instances can be instructed to start/stop message production.
+* `FOCUS_TOPIC` - the topic that the service publishes focus events to.

 ## Development